 I’d recommend the bus or taxi, as it’s not a particularly interesting walk, and your feet could probably use a rest.
 There are several buses that leave from near the castle and go by Trastevere.
 If you choose a taxi, make sure to only get a taxi from an official taxi stand.
 Official taxi stands have an orange sign and official city taxis waiting for passengers.

 Now, you can conclude your time in Rome by relaxing in Trastevere.
-Trastevere isn’t always a must-see for those visiting Rome for a short time, but it should be.
+As far as the must-see attractions in Rome go, Trastevere is a bit underrated.
+It isn’t always a priority for those visiting Rome for a short time, but it should be.
+(Don’t get me wrong, it’s still a popular neighborhood, it just doesn’t always make the cut for those on a quick visit.)

 The neighborhood of Trastevere is made up of narrow cobblestone avenues winding through pastel-colored facades, with ivy draped all around.
 Known as a more trendy part of town, it’s full of delicious restaurants and busy bars.
 Life in Trastevere is mostly centered around Piazza di Santa Maria in Trastevere.
 Go there first to see what’s happening.